-B. Third-Party Fees
+В. Third-Party Fees

-With respect to investment management services, a client may also incur brokerage commissions, mark-ups or mark-downs and other transaction costs associated with transactions that are executed in their accounts.
+For investment management services, a client may also incur brokerage commissions, mark-ups or mark-downs and other transaction costs associated with transactions that are executed in their accounts.
 Please see Item 12, "Brokerage Practices," for a discussion of our brokerage practices.
 In addition, clients may also incur taxes as a result of transactions undertaken in their accounts.
 Whittier's fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses which shall be incurred by the clients.
 Such charges, fees and commissions are exclusive of and in addition to Whittier's management fee, and Whittier shall not receive any portion of these commissions, fees, and costs.
-Clients may also incur investment management fees and other expenses associated with any third-party fund held in their account.
-Whittier does not share in any portion of the management fees of third-party mutual funds, closed-end funds and exchange traded funds (ETFs).